The Witness (2016 video game): Marketing and release

 Around 2012, development of The Witness for the next generation of consoles with improved hardware capabilities became a possibility, and Blow and his team started looking at this opportunity.
 They had discounted the Wii U, again citing low specs, and decided to choose between the PlayStation 4 and the Xbox One platforms.
 At the time of this decision, Sony was able to provide hardware information and development kits.
 Sony also sought out independent developers like Blow to learn about the upcoming PlayStation 4 in preparation for its launch, while Microsoft had not yet released firm specifications for their console.
 Blow opted to go with the PlayStation platform; this decision was also aided by representatives from Sony who were interested in bringing the game to their system, and Sony's larger trend of bringing more downloadable and independently developed games to their next console, in contrast to Microsoft's tighter controls.
 Blow affirmed that there was no monetary deal involved with this decision.
 He also later acknowledged that he had had difficulties working with Microsoft in the past, and had previously explained several of the issues he had to go through with Microsoft to release his earlier game Braid.
 The Witness had been planned as a launch-window title for the PlayStation 4 in 2013, a limited-time console exclusive.
 The Windows and iOS versions, at that point, were planned to be released alongside the PlayStation 4 version, barring any development delays that Blow and his team encountered.
 Other console versions would come later if they opted to develop for them.

 The Witness remained in development, missing the planned 2013 release while Blow and his team continued to improve and fine-tune the game.
-In September 2015, Blow announced that the game's release was set for January 26, 2016, simultaneously for PlayStation 4 and Windows, with the iOS version to follow shortly thereafter.
-Though the ESRB rated the title for the Xbox One just prior to the game's release, Blow clarified that they had no plans for release on that platform at the time and were only acquiring the ESRB rating for that console platform at the same time as the other confirmed versions to avoid having to redo that step prior to release in the future.
+In September 2015, Blow announced that release was set for January 26, 2016, simultaneously for PlayStation 4 and Windows, with the iOS version to follow shortly thereafter.
+Though the ESRB rated the title for the Xbox One just prior to release, Blow clarified that they had no plans for release on that platform at the time and were only acquiring the ESRB rating for that console platform at the same time as the other confirmed versions to avoid having to redo that step prior to release in the future.
 About a week before its release, Blow announced that the game would be priced at $39.99, an amount he said was "fairly reflective of what the game is".
 The cost was met with some criticism that it was a high price for an indie game.
 Game journalists believed the price was justified given the estimated 100-hour playtime Blow had stated, and also compared it to a similar puzzle game, The Talos Principle (2014), which was released for the same price.
 To help promote the game, the development team created three "long screenshot" videos, inspired by the experimental film Koyaanisqatsi, that slowly panned across the island and its features without additional commentary.